alyssahondrade/web-scraping/.ipynb_checkpoints/README-checkpoint.md

 ## Introduction

 ### Goal
-The goal of this project is to scrape webpages with information on Mars and analysis Mars weather.
+The goal of this project is to scrape webpages with information on Mars to conduct analysis Mars weather.

 ### Repository Structure
 All documents are held in the root directory.